tnc-ca-geo/video-importer/README.md

 def set_hook_data(data_dict):
     """
     arguments:
-        data_dict    - a python dictionary full of values passed in by the user in the `--hook_data_json` argument.
-Includes a reference to the logging object that is being used by the importer so that the hooks-module can log in a similar fashion
-    returns: nothing
+        data_dict - data for use by the hooks module
+    description:
+        let the importer pass in any arbitrary data for use by the hooks program (e.g. use this to accept plan data or user-account information)
     """
-    pass
 ```